Pad See Ew

 How to Serve and Store

-You can also add some crushed pepper flakes for even more spice.
+You can also add some crushed pepper flakes for even more spice and granulated sugar if you prefer a sweeter taste.

 While Pad See Ew can be stored and reheated, the noodles will dry out after being in the refrigerator.
 Leftovers can be stored for up to 2 days, but again Pad See Ew is best eaten right after cooking it.